(Online) Supporting Students From Diverse Backgrounds

 - Equitable Problem Solving, Conflict Resolution, Relationship Repairment, and Restorative Justice Practices to address microaggression/discrimination/racism/bullying

-David Patrick (Co-Founder of Racial Equity & Justice) he/him/his
+David Patrick (Co-Founder of Racial Equity & Justice), MSW he/him/his

 As an advocate for communities of color, David supports families, individuals, and students through his work as a co-founder of Racial Equity & Justice and Associate Director of The Peace & Justice Center of Eastern Maine.
 David combines experimental knowledge, social work education, and clinical problem-solving skills to build cross-cultural relationships, offer consultation, and provide mediation.
 His focus is working with strategic partners, stakeholders, and community leaders for policy development, policy implementation, and community change.
 As a speaker, writer, and facilitator, David offers candid reflections of his experiences as a person of color in both public and private life.
 As a social worker, David supports adoptive families with post-adoption support resources, advocacy, and mentorship.
 In addition, David has spent many years working with some of our most vulnerable neighbors through his work with individuals struggling with housing and homelessness, substance use disorders & recovery, and Crisis Intervention.
 Gardening is not only a method of healing for David but a resilient form of supporting and feeding his family and community members.